Skip to main content

 • Matt Ahlstrand, Vice President of Product Management and Solutions Consulting, SS&C Advent

-• Chad Estep, Chief Compliance Officer, Corient, LLC
+• Chad Estep, Chief Compliance Officer, Corient Private Wealth LLC

 • Jamie Lynn Walter, Partner, Latham & Watkins LLP (Moderator)